-You will need someone to drive you home, because your vision may be blurred up to 12 hours after the test.
+You will need someone to drive you home.
+Your vision may be blurry for up to 12 hours after the test.

 You may be told to stop taking medicines that could affect the test results.
 Tell your health care provide about any allergies, particularly reactions to iodine.

 You must sign an informed consent form.
 You must remove contact lenses before the test.

-Tell the health care provider if you may be pregnant.
+Tell the provider if you may be pregnant.

 How the Test will Feel

 When the needle is inserted, some people feel slight pain.
 Other others feel only a prick or sting.
 Afterward, there may be some throbbing.